Aikinexis/flint/README.md

 ## Overview

-Flint is a Chrome extension that brings voice capture, instant summarization, and targeted rewriting directly into web pages using Chrome's built-in AI APIs.
-All text processing happens locally on your device.
+Flint is a Chrome extension that provides a unified writing environment with AI-powered text generation, rewriting, and summarization.
+Built on Chrome's local AI APIs, all text processing happens on your device for complete privacy.

 ## Features

-- **Voice to Text**: Capture thoughts with speech recognition
-- **Summarize**: Get bullet points, paragraphs, or outlines from selected text
+### Unified Editor Workflow
+- **Single Persistent Editor**: Work in one document across all AI tools
+- **Inline AI Operations**: Generate, rewrite, and summarize text directly in your editor
+- **Project Management**: Organize multiple writing projects (emails, blog posts, notes)
+- **Version History**: Track changes with automatic snapshots after each AI operation
+- **Context-Aware Generation**: AI understands surrounding text for natural continuity

+### AI Capabilities
+- **Generate**: Create text from prompts with context awareness
-- **Rewrite**: Transform text with presets (formal, casual, concise, etc.) or custom prompts
+- **Rewrite**: Transform text with presets (formal, casual, concise, expand) or custom instructions
+- **Summarize**: Extract key points, create paragraphs, or generate outlines
+- **Proofread**: Fix spelling and grammar errors

+### Privacy & Performance
-- **Local-First**: All AI processing happens on your device (except speech recognition)
+- **Local-First**: All AI processing happens on your device using Chrome's built-in Gemini Nano
-- **Privacy-Focused**: No external servers, no accounts, no tracking
+- **No External Servers**: No accounts, no tracking, no data leaves your browser
+- **Fast & Responsive**: Instant AI operations with no network latency

+## Key Features

+### 🎯 Unified Editor
+Work in a single persistent editor across all AI tools.
+No more switching between panels or losing your place.

+### 🔄 Inline Operations
+AI results appear directly in your editor - no compare views or extra steps.
+Select text, apply AI, done.

+### 📁 Project Management
+Organize multiple writing projects.
+Each project maintains its own content and version history.

+### 📸 Version Snapshots
+Every AI operation creates an automatic snapshot.
+Review changes, restore previous versions, or track your writing evolution.

+### 🧠 Context-Aware AI
+Generate text that flows naturally with what you've already written.
+The AI understands surrounding context for better continuity.

+### 🎨 Pinned Notes
+Add audience descriptions or style guidelines that influence all AI operations.
+Perfect for maintaining consistent tone.

+### 🔒 Privacy-First
+All AI processing happens locally on your device.
+No data leaves your browser, no accounts required.

 ## Requirements

 - Chrome 128 or later
 - Gemini Nano enabled (for AI features)
-- Microphone access (for voice features)
+- ~500 MB disk space for AI model

 ## Installation